MOohTus/ODAMNet/docs/source/pages/approaches/methods_AMI.rst

             You can define a minimum number of publications to keep target genes.
             ``[default: 2]``

-    .. group-tab:: Data extracted from user
+    .. group-tab:: Data provided by users

         -t, --targetGenesFile FILENAME
             Contains a list of target genes.
 One gene per line. [:ref:`FORMAT <targetGenesFile>`]